-As a public safety measure, hospital appointments and procedures were restricted to slow the spread of coronavirus.
+As a public safety measure, hospital appointments and procedures were restricted to slow the spread of COVID-19 (coronavirus).
 These services are now starting back gradually.
-Hospitals have developed new ways of working to continue to reduce the risk of coronavirus.
+Hospitals have developed new ways of working to continue to reduce the risk of COVID-19.

 People coming into hospital with symptoms of COVID-19 will follow special advice.
 This advice depends on the hospital.
 In some cases, there may be separate entrances and treatment spaces.
 This is to keep everyone safe.
 Your healthcare team will give you more information.

 Many hospitals are using virtual clinics to continue delivering care to patients.
 This means many people don't have to attend a healthcare facility in person.
 This reduces the risk of COVID-19.

 Attending a hospital appointment

 As services resume, your healthcare team will contact you about your appointment.

 Your healthcare advice will depend on the type of hospital visit.

 - outpatient appointment - where you don't stay overnight